The Hap-Ki-Do Oh-Do-Kwan was created by Klaus Schuhmacher

 The use of high ranks up to i.e. 20th Dan (Master rank)

-in ancient Korea, and Japan, but not used
+was common in ancient Korea, and Japan, but not used

 for the last 90 years.
-Here some Grandmasters who
+Here some Grandmasters who came

 again up with this old traditional ranking system: